-Like many parents, I love everything about story time.
-Cuddling with my children and reading books to and with them, is a treasured part of parenting.
-As they grow older, my reading to them became reading with them and then, in the blink of an eye, my oldest couldn’t wait for me to read the next chapter and began taking the books and reading ahead.
+Like many parents, I love everything about storytime.
+Cuddling with my children and reading books to and with them is a treasured part of parenting.
+As they grew older, my reading to them became reading with them, and then, in the blink of an eye, my oldest couldn’t wait for me to read the next chapter and began taking the books and reading ahead.
 As interests have grown, so have discussions about our books.
 With the older kids, I now look forward to reading books next to each other and sharing our thoughts.

 I’m incredibly proud of the boys’ skills and interests, but I also worry.
 It’s not easy to find appropriate books for a child reading so far above his level.
 It’s also not cheap to continue to buy books for them.

 Both boys have loved Rick Riordan’s Percy Jackson series, which focuses on Greek, and later, Roman and Egyptian, mythology.
 Big read the 7-book series at least two times and then proceeded to teach others what he was learning and to discuss mythology with my friend who majored in it in college.
 He began visiting the library to view every mythological video and book.
 He collected mythology coffee table books.
 You might say he was obsessed.
 He’s now read the series countless times.

 Middle has followed in his footsteps.

 I knew so little about the ancient Greek and Roman cultures beyond my college sorority letters and themes.
 Big used to try to quiz me on gods and their powers, and I’d just shrug and smile.
 “I’m trying,” I’d tell him.
 Now, at least, they can quiz each other.

 While talking about Big’s interests and his habits with our school principal, the principal asked how I could be sure he was truly comprehending?
 It was a good question.
 He was reading books so quickly about topics I was unfamiliar about; was he missing anything?
 The question also made me take pause.
 I was missing something.
 I was missing sharing the excitement and drama of reading a book with him.